RosettaSpeech: Zero-Shot Speech-to-Speech Translation without Parallel Speech: Introduction

 Crucially, RosettaSpeech is designed to address the "\textit{asymmetric resource}" scenario prevalent in many world languages.
 While thousands of languages have achieved a "text digitization milestone"—possessing decent text translation models or bitexts—they lack the massive parallel speech data required for conventional S2ST.
 By decoupling the need for speech parallelism from linguistic supervision, our framework offers a scalable path to unlock high-quality, speaker-preserving S2ST for this broad array of "\textit{text-rich, speech-poor}" languages.

-Our primary contributions are as follows: \begin{enumerate} \item We propose RosettaSpeech, a novel and highly effective framework for end-to-end S2ST that simplifies complex, multi-stage pipelines into a robust, single-stage process, achieving state-of-the-art results on standard benchmarks without requiring any \textit{parallel speech-to-speech corpora}.

-\item We demonstrate that a single model can be trained to perform many-to-one translation (e.g., French/Spanish/German to English) and achieve exceptional performance. \item We provide a foundational analysis of how training data and steps affect model performance, providing a crucial empirical foundation for future work on scaling S2ST systems to even larger models and more languages. \end{enumerate}
+Our primary contributions are as follows: \begin{enumerate} \item We propose RosettaSpeech, a framework that fundamentally redefines S2ST training by utilizing text as a semantic bridge to exploit abundant monolingual data.
+By synthesizing translation targets via NMT, our approach achieves state-of-the-art results on standard benchmarks without requiring any \textit{parallel speech-to-speech corpora}. \item We demonstrate that a single model can be trained to perform many-to-one translation (e.g., French/Spanish/German to English) and achieve exceptional performance. \item We provide a foundational analysis of how training data and steps affect model performance, providing a crucial empirical foundation for future work on scaling S2ST systems to even larger models and more languages. \end{enumerate}

 By demonstrating that high-quality, speaker-preserving S2ST is achievable without parallel speech corpora, RosettaSpeech paves the way for developing powerful translation systems for a much wider and more diverse set of the world's languages.